2,4-dichlorophenol 6-monooxygenase

-The 4 substrates of this enzyme are 2,4-dichlorophenol, NADPH, H^{+}, and O_{2}, whereas its 3 products are 3,5-dichlorocatechol, NADP^{+}, and H_{2}O.
+The four substrates of this enzyme are 2,4-dichlorophenol, reduced nicotinamide adenine dinucleotide phosphate (NADPH), oxygen, and a proton.
+Its products are 3,5-dichlorocatechol, oxidised NADP^{+}, and water.

-This enzyme belongs to the family of oxidoreductases, specifically those acting on paired donors, with O2 as oxidant and incorporation or reduction of oxygen.
-The oxygen incorporated need not be derived from O2 with NADH or NADPH as one donor, and incorporation of one atom o oxygen into the other donor.
+The enzyme is a flavin-containing monooxygenase that uses molecular oxygen as oxidant and incorporates one of its atoms into the starting material.
 The systematic name of this enzyme class is 2,4-dichlorophenol,NADPH:oxygen oxidoreductase (6-hydroxylating).
 Other names in common use include 2,4-dichlorophenol hydroxylase, and 2,4-dichlorophenol monooxygenase.
-This enzyme participates in 1,4-dichlorobenzene degradation.
-It employs one cofactor, FAD.
+It can act on other chlorophenols.